openmpf/openmpf-docker/README.md

 - `docker-compose down -v`

-Make sure that `OPENMPF_PROJECTS_PATH` is set correctly in `.env`, then run the following command to create the new runtime images:
+Run the following command to create the new runtime images:

 - `docker-compose build`